slothAD/KindredCommands/README.md

    - Global server settings like giving everyone sun invulnerability or seeing entities still while a bat.

+Updated for V Rising 1.1 as of v2.5.0!
 Updated for V Rising 1.0 as of v1.9.0!

 [Territory ID Map](https://i.imgur.com/VkXoKwB.jpeg)